wlillisdev/hudson-homes/README.md

 #### New Builds
 #### Rennovations
 #### Extensions
-Each service will be outlined in detail to educate and entice the ciustomer to act.
+Each service will be outlined in detail to educate and entice the customer to act.
+The theme throughout the website is that Hudson Homes can create and build your dream home.And who dosent want a dream home.
 And ultimately bring the customer to engage and contact Hudson Homes via the website for more information.
 The site will be targeted toward first time home owners & Familys looking to expand and devlop an existing property.

 You can see the live website [here](https://wlillisdev.github.io/hudson-homes/index.html)..